 Stephen J. Bury

-Stephen J. Bury is the Andrew W. Mellon Chief Librarian, Frick Art Reference Library, New York.
+Stephen J. Bury is the Andrew W. Mellon Chief Librarian, Frick Art Reference Library.
 Recent publications include Breaking the Rules: the Printed Face of the European Avant Garde, 1900-1937 (2007), Artists' Multiples, 1935-2000 (2001), and Multiplication (2001).
 He was the first Advisory Editor (2011-2014) of the Benezit Dictionary of Artists.
 He contributed a chapter on Veshch (1922) and G (1923-6) for The Oxford Critical and Cultural History of Modernist Magazines: Vol.3: Europe 1880-1940 (2013).
 He has completed a chapter on Futurist typography for The Handbook of International Futurism (2015), and is currently working on a new edition of Artists' Books: The Book as a Work of Art, which was first published in 1995, and a book about the relationship between science fiction and constructivism.
 He writes regularly for Art Monthly and Cassone.
 He is a member of Arts and Humanities Research Council (UK) Peer Review College.
 He has successfully supervised seven PhDs (two as Director of Studies) and has been the external examiner of six PhDs.
 He curated the exhibition Breaking the Rules at the British Library (2007-8) and Aphasic Disturbance at CHELSEAspace, London (2011).
 He is one of the organizers of the Artists Books Conference which takes place annually as part of the New York Art Book Fair at PS1, and The Frick's Digital Art History Lab.
 He is the Co-Chair of the Board of the Center for Book Arts, New York and on the Exhibition Committee of the Grolier Club.